ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 Scheduling behavior doesn't require a specific, separate setting anymore.

-When defining a schedule, provide a list of 2-tuples, where the first item is the global timestep (*num_env_steps_sampled_lifetime* in the reported metrics) and the second item is the value that should be reached at that timestep.
+When defining a schedule, provide a list of 2-tuples, where the first item is the global timestep (*num_env_steps_sampled_lifetime* in the reported metrics) and the second item is the value that the learning rate should reach at that timestep.
 Always start the first 2-tuple with timestep 0.
 Note that RLlib linearly interpolates values between two provided timesteps.

 For example, to create a learning rate schedule that starts with a value of 1e-5, then increases over 1M timesteps to 1e-4 and stays constant after that, do the following: